I’m Natalie, and I’m super excited to share my story with you.

 I started writing my first digital product to sell on my blog – an eBook.

-Creating a product, running a blog, posting YouTube videos, and maintaining a life outside my blog and career became a juggling act.
-But it was one that was worth it for me because I saw the income potential and was committed to growing my business.
+Creating a product, running a blog, posting YouTube videos, and maintaining a life outside my business and career wasn’t easy, but it was worth it because I believed in the income potential.

 Fall 2017 – A Tough Time + FinCon